wint-ai/java-hello-sample/README.md

 4. > java -jar build/libs/java-hello-sample-1.0.0.jar

 ## Docker image
-Image can be built with command:
+Image can be built with the command:
 > ./gradlew jibDockerBuild

-Command will create image in the local Docker registry.
+The command will create the image in the local Docker registry.